amkatrutsa/optimization-fivt/README.md

-# Optimization methods for Department of Innovation and High Technologies
+# Optimization methods, Department of Innovation and High Technologies, Fall 2018
 Lectures on optimization methods

 ## Syllabus